Overview of Public Transport on the Algarve

-- Trains Book from Rail Europe or cp.pt or in person at the station.
+- Trains: Book online from Rail Europe or cp.pt, or in person at the station.

-- Where is it?
-In the center of town on Largo da Estação dos Caminhos de Ferro, less than 700m from the Marina (from there, you can also see the entrance to the old city).
+- Location: In the center of town on Largo da Estação dos Caminhos de Ferro, less than 700m from the Marina (from there, you can also see the entrance to the old city).
 You will most likely be able to get anywhere in Faro by foot from the train station.

-- For Travel to You can travel across the Algarve coast from here.
+- For Travel: You can travel across the Algarve coast from here.
 You can also travel directly to Lisbon and as far north as Porto.
 All international destinations will require a transfer.

-- For Travel to You can travel along the Algarve coast easily from here.
+- For Travel: You can travel along the Algarve coast easily from here.
 You also reach most points in Portugal.
 You can also travel directly to Seville (Spain).

-Lagos is the most popular destination on the Algarve for people flying in to Faro.
-The bus is cheaper and quicker than the train, and the bus station is where you'll be anyway when arrive from Faro airport.
+Lagos is the most popular destination on the Algarve for people flying into Faro.
+The bus is cheaper and quicker than the train, and the bus station is where you'll be anyway when arriving at Faro airport.

-- Faro Airport to Lagos Unfortunately, there are no direct services from the airport to Lagos.
+- Faro Airport to Lagos: Unfortunately, there are no direct services from the airport to Lagos.
 You'll have to take bus 14 or 16 to Faro's city center, then connect to a bus or train (see above).
-The journey takes 20 minutes and costs 2 euros.
+The journey takes 20 minutes.

 How to Get to Tavira